-LSHED students may fulfill this requirement by taking MATHI190 Fundamentals of Math I (required for Elementary Education major) or APSY2217 Statistics for Applied Psychology (required for Applied Psychology and Human Development major)
+LSEHD students may fulfill this requirement by taking MATH1190 Fundamentals of Math I (required for Elementary Education major) or APSY2217 Statistics for Applied Psychology (required for Applied Psychology and Human Development major)

-Biology, Chemistry, Earth and Environmental Sciences, or Physics
+Biology, Chemistry, Earth and Environmental Sciences, or Physics.
+Check Core website for options.

-Philosophy of the Person I and II, Person and Social Responsibility I and II (PULSE), Perspectives on Western Culture I and II, or any combination of Complex Problems or Enduring Questions Core Philosophy courses.
-EDUC1050 The Educational Conversation satisfies Philosophy II Core.
+Philosophy of the Person I and II, Person and Social Responsibility I and II (PULSE), Perspectives on Western Culture I and II, or any combination of Complex Problem or Enduring Question Core Philosophy courses.
+FORM1050 The Educational Conversation satisfies Philosophy II Core.